 Making some proactive moves during a divorce can give you an advantage and help make sure you do not face more of a burden than what is already involved in the process.
-It is one reason some people going through a divorce wonder whether filing the divorce petition first is an advantage or disadvantage.
-The answer to this depends, and it can sometimes be an advantage.
+It is one reason some people going through a divorce wonder, does it matter who files first in a San Diego divorce?
+Is filing the divorce petition first an advantage or disadvantage?
+The answer to this depends; sometimes it can be an advantage.

 Filing first is rarely a disadvantage in the divorce process.
 California divorces are no fault divorces, which means that the person who files first is not required to prove that their husband or wife did anything wrong in order to be granted a divorce.
 So in this way, filing first does not present a disadvantage.

 Why File First in a San Diego Divorce?

 There are several advantages to filing first.
 One reason to file first would be to control the location where your divorce is handled.
 If you and your spouse live in different counties, or if your spouse has moved out of state, filing first can mean the divorce is handled in your county of residence.
 If the divorce is handled in your county, you would not need to travel for court hearings and other procedures.

 There are residency requirements before you can file for divorce in a certain county, and before you can file for a San Diego divorce, for instance, you need to have lived in San Diego for three months or more and in California for six months.
 If you do not meet the residency requirement, you can file for separation first and amend to a request for dissolution of the marriage later.

 When it comes to custody and support, filing first is not the final word on who gets what when the divorce is finalized.
 The judge decides how to award custody and divide assets based on factors set by California law.
 So ultimately, filing first does not affect these aspects of your divorce.
 However, in the short term, it can make a difference because your attorney can start working on making sure your interests are protected when it comes to marital property and custody.